nirvdrum/nirvdrum.com/_posts/2010-03-24-taking-full-canvas-screenshots-in-windows.markdown

 The Problem with Virtual Screen Coordinates
 -------------------------------------------

 Windows does not allow windows to be larger than the virtual screen resolution by default.
-I believe this is intended as a security restriction so that malware can't occupy the entire screen and push the close button off-screen, where the user can't click it.
-The virtual screen resolution is typically defined as the vertical and horizontal span of all connected displays.
+The virtual screen resolution is defined as the vertical and horizontal span of all connected displays.
 If you have a single display, the current screen resolution will have a 1:1 match with the virtual screen resolution and if you have two displays side-by-side, the virtual screen resolution will be the height of the lowest resolution by the sum of the two horizontal screen resolutions.
-An exception to this rule is that some models of video cards are shipped with software that modify the reported screen resolution, allowing more drawing area than the monitor could otherwise handle.
-In these cases, a panning viewport is created that moves around the virtual desktop.

 Resizing the window to display the entire canvas contents, thus, requires some trickery in handling the virtual screen coordinates.
-As it turns out, every window is sent a [WM_GETMINMAXINFO message](http://msdn.microsoft.com/en-us/library/ms632626%28VS.85%29.aspx) just before the window's screen coordinates or size is about to change.  `WM_GETMINMAXINFO` passes as its lParam a [MINMAXINFO value](http://msdn.microsoft.com/en-us/library/ms632605%28VS.85%29.aspx) which contains the virtual screen coordinates as the the `ptMaxTrackSize` member.
-Modifying the lParam before the window receives the message would allow us to effectively change the virtual screen resolutions on a one-off basis.
+As it turns out, every window is sent a [`WM_GETMINMAXINFO` message](http://msdn.microsoft.com/en-us/library/ms632626%28VS.85%29.aspx) just before the window's screen coordinates or size is changed.  `WM_GETMINMAXINFO` passes as its `lParam` a [`MINMAXINFO` value](http://msdn.microsoft.com/en-us/library/ms632605%28VS.85%29.aspx) which contains the virtual screen coordinates as the the `ptMaxTrackSize` member.
+Modifying the `lParam` before the window receives the message would allow us to effectively change the virtual screen resolutions on a per-process basis.

-If you have access to the source code of the application you'd like to capture the full canvas contents of, the solution is simple at this point.
-Just modify your message processing loop to handle `WM_GETMINMAXINFO` messages and modify the lParam as necessary.
-In the general case, however, you won't be able to modify the binary so you'll have to modify the executing processes's address space to inject your own message handler.
+If you have access to the source code of the application you'd like to capture the full canvas contents of, the solution is simple: just modify your message processing loop to handle `WM_GETMINMAXINFO` messages and modify the `lParam` as necessary.
+In the general case, however, you won't be able to modify the binary so you'll have to modify the executing process's address space to inject your own message handler.

-While the general concept is rather straightforward, the implementation is fairly tricky.
+While the general concept is rather straightforward, the implementation is fairly convoluted.
 At the core of it, the complexity is caused by the `WM_GETMINMAXINFO` message being sent rather than retrieved by the window.

 Tricking Windows into Letting you Resize the Window Larger than the Screen
 --------------------------------------------------------------------------

-The Win32 API allows applications to monitor global event message traffic by setting up a hook procedure via the [SetWindowsHookEx function](http://msdn.microsoft.com/en-us/library/ms644990%28VS.85%29.aspx).
-This is how utilities like Spy++ are able to tell you what messages are being sent to your program.
+The Win32 API allows applications to monitor global event message traffic by setting up a hook procedure via the [`SetWindowsHookEx` function](http://msdn.microsoft.com/en-us/library/ms644990%28VS.85%29.aspx).
+This is how utilities like Spy++ are able to tell what messages are being sent to a program.
 As of this writing, there are thirteen different [types of hooks](http://msdn.microsoft.com/en-us/library/ms644959%28VS.85%29.aspx#types), each with its own context and execution point in the global chain.

-If you're at all like me, you'd probably try to register a `WH_GETMESSAGE` hook with `GetMsgProc`.
+If you're like me, you'd probably try to register a `WH_GETMESSAGE` hook with `GetMsgProc`.
 On the outset it seems logical enough: intercept the `WM_GETMINMAXINFO` message before `GetMessage` or `PeekMessage` is called.
-This will not work and you will waste a lot of time trying to make it work.
-The nuance here is that `WM_GETMINMAXINFO` is sent to the window, the window does not poll for it, and as such a `WH_GETMESSAGE` hook will never see the message.
+This will not work, however, and you will waste a lot of time trying to make it work.
+The nuance here is that `WM_GETMINMAXINFO` is sent to the window -- the window does not poll for it -- and as such a `WH_GETMESSAGE` hook will never see the message.

-The next seemingly logical hook type to try is `WH_CALLWNDPROC`, which you register with the [CallWndProc function](http://msdn.microsoft.com/en-us/library/ms644975%28VS.85%29.aspx).
+The next seemingly logical hook type to try is `WH_CALLWNDPROC`, which you register with the [`CallWndProc` function](http://msdn.microsoft.com/en-us/library/ms644975%28VS.85%29.aspx).
 This type of hook will indeed intercept the `WM_MINMAXINFO` message before the window will, but unfortunately, the hook procedure cannot modify the message.
-This is by design and Windows will enforce it.
-Trying to get a reference to the lParam to modify the value in memory will not work.
+This is by design and Windows will enforce it; trying to get a reference to the `lParam` to modify the value in memory will not work.

 And so it goes with all the hook types.
+Many look like they'll do what you need, but will fail in some way.
 It seems that modifying the `WM_GETMINMAXINFO` message from out of process is not possible.
 And largely that's true.
 However, we can get creative by supplanting the process's window procedure, which executes in process, by using `SetWindowLongPtr` from the `WH_CALLWNDPROC` hook.
+Example 1 shows what that interaction may look like.

 <pre class='brush: cpp;'>
 // The WH_CALLWNDPROC hook procedure, executed out-of-process.